stupidmankind/BYpassDoc/docs/source/commands/stringtrim.rst

 Description
 -----------

 This command remove any extra white space from strings.
-Use this command when you want to remove white space from strings
+Use this command when you want to remove white space from strings.

 Parameters
 ----------

 **Text**
-	Supply the value or variable to trim space (ex. {vSomeVariable})
+	Supply the value or variable to trim space, e.g., {vSomeVariable}.

 **Trim Position**
-	Supply the position to trim
+	Supply the position to trim.

 **Trim Character**
 	Supply the character to remove.
 If character is empty, white space will be removed.

 **Result**
-	Enter variable name to store result
+	Indicate variable name to store result.